HISKP-LQCD/chroma-test-run/README.markdown

 The clover coefficient is just copied from Tom's script.
 Is that the numerical value that we want to use?

+### Action Approximation

+For the strange quark we need to take the square root and have chosen to use a rational approximation.
+Tom has used `READ_COEFFS`.
+For this `hmc` needs a lot of additional parameters, it seems.
+I have copied all the coefficients from Tom's script.
+The power there is `-1/4` which seems a bit odd.
+We want a square root, so it should be `-1/2`, right?

+An alternative to `READ_COEFFS` is `REMEZ` which also needs a couple of parameters.

 ## Notes

 ### CONV